robinoldman/battleships/README.md

     echo web: node index.js > Procfile

 Local Deployment

-This project can be cloned or forked in order to make a local copy on your own system.
+You can clone or fork this project in order to make a local copy on your own system.

-For either method, you will need to install any applicable packages found within the requirements.txt file.
+Install any applicable packages found within the requirements.txt file.

     pip3 install -r requirements.txt.

-If using any confidential credentials, such as CREDS.json or env.py data, these will need to be manually added to your own newly created project as well.
 Cloning

 You can clone the repository by following these steps: